Superman (DC Extended Universe): Casting

 Superman made another cameo appearance in the season finale of the television series Peacemaker, portrayed by actor Brad Abramenko.
 Abramenko used the same suit Cavill used in the previous films.
 Later that year, Cavill returned to play the character, making an uncredited cameo appearance during the mid-credits scene of the film Black Adam.
 Speaking on the appearance of Cavill in the film, which was the first time he shot new material for the character in five years, lead star Dwayne Johnson commented that he, production company Seven Bucks Productions, and producers Dany & Hiram Garcia were instrumental in the re-negotiations between Warner Bros. and Cavill.
 Cavill later confirmed following the film's release that he was back as the character long-term, and that his appearance in Black Adam was "a very small taste of things to come".
 As part of those plans, the same month as filming his cameo for Black Adam in September 2022, Cavill also filmed a cameo for The Flash.
 Despite being given the go ahead to announce his return by the studio, Cavill had only actually negotiated a "one-off deal" with Warner Brothers Discovery. by September 2022.
 His contract only having covered his two previous cameos, he never actually signed a long term deal to return for the character and had only a verbal agreement with those temporarily in charge of DC films.

-Potential for further appearances from the actor was diminished in November 2022 upon the newly-christened DC Studios' change in leadership under new heads James Gunn and Peter Safran.
+Potential for further appearances from the actor was diminished in November 2022 upon the newly christened DC Studios's change in leadership under new heads James Gunn and Peter Safran.
 By December, the former was in the process of writing a reboot film, Superman (2025), focusing on a younger version of the character that will be portrayed by David Corenswet, succeeding Cavill.
 The film is intended to launch the new DC Universe (DCU) media franchise and shared universe.
 The Flash was still released as the final slate of completed films set to come out in 2023, but Cavill's scenes were cut in post production with Gunn and Safran reworking the film in order to avoid promising anything that would conflict with their upcoming plans.
 However, Cavill still retained an uncredited cameo appearance in the film through a computer-generated imagery (CGI) model bearing his likeness.
 This marked his final appearance as Superman in DC media.